8 dogs who came a long way to find their happy endings

 “Knowing this, I couldn't bear the thought of him dying in a shelter, and I brought him home,” Forndran says.
 But her quest to save the dog was only just beginning.

-Roscoe wasn't expected to live another month.
+Roscoe had a tumor on his nose about the size of a golf ball.
 (Photo: Dog Tales Rescue and Sanctuary)

-She reached out to specialists all over the world, looking for innovative techniques that might remove the tumor — but to no avail.
+The Dog Tales team reached out to specialists all over the world, looking for innovative techniques that might remove the tumor — but to no avail.

 “Then a miracle happened,” Forndran recalls.
 “The actress Maggie Q, who is a huge animal lover and advocate, visited our rescue.

-Maggie Q connected Forndran with her personal veterinarian.
+Maggie Q connected Roscoe with her personal veterinarian.

 “He had never seen a tumor so complex in his career, but felt that it would be worth a try to save Roscoe's life,” Forndran says.

-Roscoe sprawls out comfortably on his family's bed.
+A veterinarian removed 98 per cent of Roscoe's tumor.
 (Photo: Dog Tales Rescue and Sanctuary)

 Using a technique called cryosurgery, veterinarian Marty Goldstein, managed to remove 98 percent of the tumor.